Open-Climate-Resilience-Policies/OCRP/_policies/time-health-safety-act.md

 ## Summary
 Abolish the biannual clock change (Daylight Saving Time, DST) and adopt Permanent Standard Time to reduce accidents, improve public health, and lower carbon emissions.
 Evidence shows that DST increases energy use, emissions, and accident rates, while Permanent Standard Time aligns with both climate and circadian science.

+## Problem Statement: The Clock Change Is State-Sanctioned Jet Lag

+- **Crash math:** 28 fatal US crashes per year are directly attributed to the spring transition-induced fatigue per USDOT modeling.
+- **Productivity drag:** Workers lose an estimated 30 minutes of sleep for eight weeks after the spring change, translating to EUR 400 million in lost output across mid-sized economies.
+- **Climate penalty:** Evening load spikes add roughly 400 MW to regional grids.
+Every megawatt pulled at 19:00 is met by gas peakers, not solar.

 ## 1. The Climate Argument
 - **AC Penalty:** DST increases evening air conditioning use, raising residential energy demand and emissions.
 Studies (e.g., Indiana) show a 1% increase in electricity use due to DST.
-- **Rebound Effect:** Extended daylight encourages more evening driving, increasing gasoline consumption and pollution.
+- **Rebound Effect:** Extended daylight leads to more evening driving, increasing gasoline consumption and pollution.
 - **Ozone Penalty:** DST shifts rush hour to hotter, sunnier periods, accelerating smog formation in urban areas.

 ## 2. The Health & Safety Argument